 Your IRF account can be cancelled at any time by contacting our customer care team.

 The length of time we keep data is dependent on the type of data it is but is generally only as long as necessary.
-Some data must be kept by law for a certain period.
+Some data must be held by law for a certain period.
 For example, information about donations eligible for Gift Aid must be kept for seven years to comply with HMRC regulations.

 How we keep your data safe and secure